German Prisoner of War Camp, Hoopeston, Illinois: Employment

-The men were put to work by the Illinois Canning Company, Stokely Van Camp, Chanute Air Force Base in Rantoul, Illinois and by area farmers around Hoopeston, Rossville, Milford and other areas in Vermilion County.
+The men were put to work by the Illinois Canning Company, Stokely Van Camp, Chanute Air Force Base, and by area farmers around Hoopeston, Rossville, Milford and other areas in Vermilion County.

 German prisoners of war were used in the Hoopeston labor force for two years, from April to November 1944 and 1945.

 Escapes

 Shortly after the Germans arrived, three prisoners escaped from the camp.
 Their plan was to make their way to South America via Florida in an attempt to return to Germany.
 On June 7, 1944, according to a Hoopeston Chronicle article, "The men were first missed at the evening check-up at 6:30 o'clock last evening, but FBI agents said it had not been determined just when the men actually made their escape..."

 Rudi Scholz, one of the escapees, later stated that he, Julius Janisch and Herman Kuzel escaped by crawling under the back fence of the camp.

 In an August 1993 Chronicle article by Mark Swincher, Kurt G. Pechman, a former prisoner who visited Hoopeston at that time, talked about the escape.
 "The prisoners were counted in rows five deep, and men had to stand shoulder-to-shoulder.
 There were three men missing," said Pechman.
 "After the first row was counted, the man in the back would stoop down and sneak over to the open spot.
 It worked every time, and, with that method, it took three days before the guards realized the men were missing."
 During the escape, it was discovered that a local resident's car had been stolen, along with a variety of vegetables from his garden.

 Two of the escapees, Rudi Scholz and Julius Janisch, were captured on June 11, at Carlisle, Indiana, about 100 miles southeast of Hoopeston, while Herman Kuzel remained at large until June 13.
-He was captured near Brazil, Clay County, Indiana.
+He was captured near Brazil, Indiana.